Warsaw Concerto: Role in the film

 Dangerous Moonlight takes place at the start of World War II and tells the story of a Polish concert pianist and composer, Stefan Radecki (Anton Walbrook) who defends his country by becoming a fighter pilot.
 After an air raid in Warsaw by German Luftwaffe, he is discovered by an American reporter, Carol Peters (Sally Gray), practising the piano in a bombed-out building.
 It is the opening of his Warsaw Concerto, at this point a work in progress, and the first line he says to her is, "It is not safe to be out alone when the moon is so bright" (referring to the moonlight bombing raids).
-Gazing intently at Carol and disclosing "something lovely you've just given me", he introduces the lyrical second theme of the Concerto.
-And, indeed, this melody is always associated with Carol.
+Gazing intently at Carol and disclosing "something lovely you've just given me", he introduces the lyrical second theme of the Concerto; this melody is thus always associated with Carol.
 Like Rachmaninoff, Addinsell introduces it almost as a nocturne.
 Stefan speaks of the piece later in the film: "This music is you and me.
 It's the story of the two of us in Warsaw, of us in America, of us in … where else I don't know.
 That's why I can't finish it".
-But finish it he does.
+However, he does finish it.
 Similar to the way that Rachmaninoff returns to his second theme in his Second Piano Concerto, the "Carol" melody is used, not only to bind together the emotional strands of the drama, but to bring the Concerto to a triumphant conclusion.
 Throughout the film, the unfinished piece is defined in a relationship with Frédéric Chopin's "Military" Polonaise, symbolising Polish patriotism.
 It is "completed" when the Polonaise elements are integrated with the Romantic theme, implying the fusion of romantic and patriotic love.

 Within the context of its story, Dangerous Moonlight is also effective in creating the impression of a larger work written and performed by the film's fictional composer and pianist.
 When snatches of the Concerto are first played, one character tells another, "I've got the records", and when the "premiere" is shown, we are provided with a close-up of the program, Warsaw Concerto, with three movements listed.
 Only one movement was actually written by Addinsell.